 - A nurse will check your details, including health history, medications and allergies. - You will have the opportunity to ask any final questions with the endoscopist before the procedure.
-If you have not yet signed the forms, the procedures will be explained, and you will be asked to sign the Consent Forms. - You will be asked to change into a gown and privacy shorts. - An intravenous cannula will be inserted and secured before the start of the procedure.
+If you have not yet signed the forms, the procedures will be explained and you will be asked to sign the consent forms.

+- You will be asked to change into a gown and privacy shorts. - An intravenous cannula will be inserted and secured before the start of the procedure.

-What happens after gastroscopy/OGD and colonoscopy?
+What happens after gastroscopy / OGD and colonoscopy?

 Following the procedures, you will be taken to the recovery area where you will be monitored for 30 to 45 minutes.
 After this you will be able to get dressed and have some refreshments.
-A nurse will give you a copy of the endoscopy reports as well as a discharge information leaflet with important advice.
+A nurse will give you a copy of the endoscopy reports as well as some important discharge advice.
 A normal diet can be resumed once the procedure is complete.